chef/chef-oss-practices/project-membership.md

 compatibility, adhering to API and flag conventions, subtle performance and correctness issues, interactions with other parts of the system, etc.

-**Defined by:** *approvers* entry in a CODEOWNERS file in a repo owned by the Chef Software Inc. project.
+**Defined by:** an entry in a CODEOWNERS file in a repo owned by the Chef Software Inc. project AND merge rights to a project's trunk.

-Approver status is scoped to a part of the codebase.
+Approver status is scoped to a project.

 ### Requirements